Is it legal?

 Common questions

-No. HUM is a separate, registered Transportation Network Company (TNC), not part of Uber, Lyft, or any other app.
+No. HUM is a separate company, not part of Uber, Lyft, or any other app.
 HUM gives you the insurance and compliance to run private rides.
 The clients you serve are yours, not HUM's.

-Driving for pay is not a crime by itself, but it has to be done with proper commercial insurance and under a recognized TNC or for-hire structure.
+Driving for pay is not a crime by itself, but it has to be done with proper commercial insurance and under a recognized for-hire structure.
 An unofficial cash trip on your personal policy has neither.
-On HUM, the ride is registered and covered.
+On HUM, the ride is logged and covered.

 Your own reputation.
 People who have had a great ride, referrals, your existing network, anyone who would rather book a driver they trust.
 HUM gives you the legal, insured way to serve them.

-It runs under HUM's TNC registration and is logged in the app, the same legal structure behind any rideshare trip.
+It is covered by HUM's commercial policy and logged in the app.
 What makes it legitimate is not how the rider pays.
 It is that the ride is in the app.

-HUM operates as a registered TNC in its active states, and where it operates, logging the ride is the compliant path.
+HUM carries commercial coverage and operating authority in its active states, and where it operates, logging the ride is the compliant path.
 Check where HUM operates at https://humprivaterides.com/states.